Georgefreire/xtuple/Home.md

 This is the xTuple Server.
 It installs, configures, runs, serves, secures, backs up, restores, forks, upgrades, pilots, monitors and manages your xTuple appliance, demo, cloud, or development environment.

-The code in this xtuple-server repository contains a few components of its own, and also encompases all of the code in the [xtuple-server-core](https://github.com/xtuple/xtuple-server-core) repository.

 ## Video Walkthrough
 This video series will walk you through the steps of setting up and managing an xTuple Server.
 It works as a guide to the documents that follow.
 Please let us know if you have any [feedback](https://github.com/xtuple/xtuple-server/issues).